Unequal Error Protection for Digital Semantic Communication with Channel Coding: Introduction

-To fill this research gap, we present novel channel coding frameworks that address the bit-level UEP problem in digital semantic communication.
-In these frameworks, we extract the target error protection levels of semantic bits by leveraging their bit-flip probabilities, jointly learned with the semantic encoder and decoder.
-Based on the extracted levels, we formulate the bit-level UEP problem as the minimization of the total blocklength, subject to the constraint that each semantic bit’s actual bit-flip probability does not exceed its target value.
-To solve this problem, we propose a repetition coding-based framework that optimizes the number of repetitions assigned to each semantic bit.
-To further enhance coding gain, we also develop a block-level UEP framework utilizing modern channel codes such as polar codes and low-density parity-check (LDPC) codes.
-In this framework, we apply block coding to groups of semantic bits with similar target bit-flip probabilities.
+To bridge this research gap, we introduce a novel perspective that treats the learned bit-flip probabilities of semantic bits as target error protection levels, thereby directly linking semantic importance to bit-level reliability.
+This formulation reveals that the required protection levels of semantic bits may differ by several orders of magnitude, making short-block coding more advantageous than conventional long-block designs.
+Inspired by this observation, we develop two UEP frameworks that minimize the total blocklength while ensuring that the actual bit-flip probability of each semantic bit does not exceed its corresponding target value.
 Simulation results demonstrate that the proposed frameworks significantly improve both task performance and transmission efficiency in digital semantic communication systems.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We formulate a novel channel coding problem for digital semantic communication that explicitly incorporates the inherent UEP nature of semantic bits.
-The objective is to minimize total blocklength while ensuring that each bit's flip probability does not exceed its respective target.
-Leveraging the learned bit-flip probabilities of semantic bits as target protection levels is a new perspective that has not been explored in the existing literature.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a bit-level UEP framework for digital semantic communication that explicitly captures the inherent unequal error protection characteristics of semantic bits.
+In this framework, we formulate a bit-level UEP problem that minimizes the total blocklength while ensuring that the flip probability of each bit does not exceed its corresponding target value.
+The formulated problem is solved using repetition coding, where the repetition number assigned to each semantic bit is optimized to satisfy its target bit-flip probability.
+Leveraging the learned bit-flip probabilities of semantic bits as target protection levels provides a novel perspective that has not been explored in the existing literature.

-\item We propose a bit-level UEP framework based on repetition coding, in which the number of repetitions assigned to each semantic bit is optimized to satisfy its target bit-flip probability.
-To solve this efficiently, we develop a low-complexity bisection algorithm for determining the minimum required repetition count per bit.
-This is the first work to apply repetition coding for enforcing bit-level semantic importance in digital semantic communication.

-\item We present a block-level UEP framework in which semantic bits with similar protection levels are grouped and encoded using polar codes or LDPC codes.
-To support this, we introduce a bit-grouping algorithm guided by finite blocklength capacity analysis.
-This framework is the first to address bit grouping for UEP from a finite blocklength perspective in semantic communication systems.